pd95/SwiftUI-Generations/README.md

 # SwiftUI Generations

-Apple brought many improvements to SwiftUI since the introduction in 2019 (in iOS 13) year over year.
+Apple brought many improvements to SwiftUI year over year since its introduction in 2019 (with iOS 13).
-But simetimes it is frustrating that you cannot use a certain functionality because it is meant to be used on the newer OS version.
-For example: `AsyncImage`: this is not a View which does some magic.
-Everything it does can be done already on iOS 13.
-It simply brings the "Apple approved" API.
+But sometimes it is frustrating that you cannot use certain functionality because it is meant to be used with more recent iOS version. `AsyncImage`, for example, is not a view doing magic tricks.
+Everything it does can already be done on iOS 13.
+It simply is packaged in a "Apple approved" API and therefore will be available for the next few years.

+So if you are limited to use a non-current SwiftUI version (e.g. iOS 13 and iOS 14 as of September 2021)3, you can build workarounds for the missing features or use third party libraries which implement the feature with their custom API.

-So in this project I am trying to bring some of the new SwiftUI features of iOS 15 back to iOS 14 and even iOS 13 if possible.
+With this project I'm proposing an alternate solution: we backport the new Apple APIs to iOS 13 in the best/most compatible way.
+I'm trying to bring the most important SwiftUI features of iOS 14 and 15 back to iOS 13.

-So far I have the following working (and compatible with iOS 15 SwiftUI API):
+So far I have the following implemented:

 - `AsyncImage`
 - `Label`